 Natural Function

-Shedding is a common way for your dog to free itself of the old, unnecessary, and harmed hair that makes up its undercoat.
+Shedding is a common way for your dog to itself of the old, unnecessary, and harmed hair that makes up its undercoat.
 Many breeds develop thicker coats as winter advances and lose them in the spring to make it easier to manage their body temps.
 Be sure to look into the specifics of your dog’s breed.

 Poor Nutrition